gapato/MeteoPyris/README.md

 The sample template 'fr_template.html' is into the example folder and requires the pystache template engine.

-Hopefuly, updates, hopefuly doc and installer are coming soon.
+Hopefuly, updates, doc and installer are coming soon.

 This software is distributed under the Modified BSD License